Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range

-A five axis stepper-motor driven positioner and a three axis piezoelectrically driven system were used to bring the test mass in close proximity ($z \in [200,1000]$~nm) to the source mass.
-The source mass was fabricated by depositing a $d_{Cr} = 10$~nm thick layer of Cr on a 1 inch diameter $100~\mu$m thick [100] oriented Si wafer.
-A $d_{tm} = 2.10 \pm 0.02 ~\mu$m thick layer of Si was deposited on top of the Cr covered Si wafer.
-Using conventional photolithography, a photoresist structure consisting of concentric sectors (see the inset of Fig.~\ref{fig1} for a schematic) was defined in the Si.
+A five axis stepper-motor-driven positioner and a three axis piezoelectrically driven system were used to bring the test mass in close proximity ($z \in [200,1000]$~nm) to the source mass.
+The source mass was fabricated by depositing a $d_{\rm Cr} = 10$~nm thick layer of Cr on a 1~inch diameter $100~\mu$m thick [100] oriented Si wafer.
+A $d_{\rm tm} = 2.10 \pm 0.02 ~\mu$m thick layer of Si was deposited on top of the Cr covered Si wafer.
+Using conventional photolithography, a photoresist structure consisting of concentric sectors was defined in the Si.
 The Si not covered by the photoresist was removed down to the Cr layer using CF$_4$ reactive ion etching.
 After removing the photoresist, Au was thermally evaporated and the structure mechanically polished to expose the Si sectors.
-This process defined a structure with an exposed surface consisting of a center circle of Au with a radius $R_1 = 4$~mm, then a 50 sectors of Au/Si, and a.
+This process defined a structure with a surface consisting of a center circle of Au with a radius $R_1 = 4$~mm, then a $200~\mu$m wide ring with 50 sectors of Au/Si, and a $150~\mu$m wide Au ring.
 The sequence of $200~\mu$m wide rings with Au/Si sectors and $150~\mu$m wide Au rings was repeated with the number of Au/Si sectors increasing by 25 for each concentric ring until the last one with 300 sectors, which was located at $R_{11}=7.5$~mm.
 This structure was glued with NOA61 UV curing cement to a BK7 Schott glass flat with the original Si wafer exposed.
-The wafer was etched away using KOH, and then a $d_{Au} =150 \pm 3~$nm layer of Au was deposited by thermal evaporation.
-The exposed Au surface was characterized by white light interferometry (WLI) and atomic force microscopy (AFM).
-Both techniques showed an optical quality film with no memory of the underlying structure.
-The 1024 $\times$ 1024 AFM images obtained over different $10~ \mu$m $\times 10~ \mu$m regions yielded position independent 60 nm peak-to-peak topographic roughness.
+The wafer was etched away using KOH, and then a $d_{\rm Au} =150 \pm 3~$nm layer of Au was deposited by thermal evaporation.
+The exposed Au surface was characterized by white light interferometry (WLI) and atomic force microscopy (AFM), which showed an optical quality film with no memory of the underlying structure.
+The 1024 $\times$ 1024 AFM images obtained over different $10~ \mu$m $\times 10~ \mu$m regions yielded position-independent 60~nm peak-to-peak topographic roughness.
+Excluding a few isolated spikes $\sim 50$~nm tall and about 100~nm across, the sample has a rms roughness of 1.5 nm.
 The disk was then mounted on an air bearing spindle.
 It was optically verified that the center of the disk and the axis of rotation of the spindle coincided to better than $\Delta r \sim ~10~\mu$m.
 The flatness and alignment of the sample were checked {\it in-situ} using a fiber interferometer (response time 10 ms).
-It was found that the surface of the sample was perpendicular to the axis of rotation to better than $z_o$~=~20~nm at $R_{11}$ when rotating the disk at $\omega = 2\pi$~rad/s.
+It was found that the surface of the sample was perpendicular to the axis of rotation to better than $z_{0}$~=~20~nm at $R_{11}$ when rotating the disk at $\omega = 2\pi$~rad/s.